jaanga/jaanga.github.io/home/r2/overview-fgx.md

 FGX Overview
 ============

-What the FGx home page looks like:
+Cropped `iframe` view of the FGx home page:
 <iframe src="http://fgx.github.io" width=100% height=300px>
 There is an `iframe` here.
 It is not visible when viewed on github.com/jaanga.
 To view, please go to jaanga.github.io.
 </iframe>